 - You started a business.
 Your business succession plan may be part of your comprehensive estate plan.

 Ultimately, writing a well-drafted will that accomplishes your goals is never a mistake.
 However, waiting too long to write one may have significant and irreparable consequences for your family and loved ones after you’re gone.

 Contact an Estate Planning Lawyer to Discuss Your Options

-Our New Orleans estate planning attorneys understand that creating a will isn’t always comfortable.
+Our Louisiana estate planning attorneys understand that creating a will isn’t always comfortable.
 It’s hard to talk about what will happen after you die.
 However, our lawyers will put you at ease and present all of your options, so you can make informed decisions and create the will and estate plan that meets your needs.
 Fill-in-the-blank forms and generic templates can’t provide you with the same peace of mind that an individualized consultation with an experienced estate planning lawyer can provide you.

 We encourage you to take the first step, and contact us at any time.
 We invite you to call us or complete our online contact form to have us contact you.
 We will give you our professional opinion about whether now is the right time to create a will, and if it is, we will draft a unique plan that is right for you.